A Most Merry and Illustrated Probabilistic, Legal, and Scientific Analysis

 Posted at http://www2.ljworld.com/news/2005/nov/28/crime_all_time/?ku_news

 Even now "In Cold Blood" is praised as a factual account of the Clutter murders.
 But as early as 1966 - the year after the book was published - an article in Esquire magazine cited many fabricated events and authors continue to document Truman's literary peccadilloes.
 Even events which did happen (like one of the detective interviewing one of the killer's landladies) can be so heavily fictionalized that to call "In Cold Blood" "nonfiction" is almost like saying "Gone With The Wind" is primary source material for life during the Civil War.
 In short, "In Cold Blood" is a well written novel, based on a true event and using real names and places.
-True some episodes are reported as they happened, but others are either heavily fictionalized and some, including the books final highly effective scene, are completely fabricated.
+Some episodes are accurately reported as they happened, but others are either heavily fictionalized and some, including the books final highly effective scene, are completely fabricated.
 In all honestly, "In Cold Blood" has to be called a work of fiction and to this day there has been no real book length truly historical account of the Clutter murders.

 Copyright 2006, 2007 Charles F. Cooper